ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 Use traceroute

-Duplicate packets are not included in the packet loss calculation,
+Duplicate packets are not included in the packet loss calculation

-the round trip time is used in calculating the minimum/average/maximum round-trip time numbers.
+The round trip time is used in calculating the minimum/average/maximum round-trip time numbers.

-Statistics are output without termination with SIGQUIT.
+Statistics are output without termination with SIGSTATUS

 If a packet count and deadline are both specified, and fewer than count packets are received by the time